Solar and Heliospheric Observatory: Comet discoveries

 As a consequence of its observing the Sun, SOHO (LASCO instrument) has inadvertently allowed the discovery of comets by blocking out the Sun's glare.
 Approximately one-half of all known comets have been spotted by SOHO, discovered over the last 15 years by over 70 people representing 18 different countries searching through the publicly available SOHO/LASCO images online.
 SOHO had discovered over 2,700 comets by April 2014, with an average discovery rate of one every 2.59 days.

-This visualization presents a small sample of the 9 years of comets seen by SOHO from the perspective an observer at a fixed point above the ecliptic plane with the Sun at the center.
+This visualisation presents a small sample of the 9 years of comets seen by SOHO from the perspective an observer at a fixed point above the ecliptic plane with the Sun at the centre.